 Anderson's wife, Leola, who had been sitting between them, bore the brunt of the impact.
 Crushed in the wreckage, she survived long enough to speak her dying words in an ambulance to a Frenchwoman who couldn't understand what she was saying.

 Sister Anderson, as she was called within the small world of Mormons in France, was a beloved den mother to the 200 missionaries.
 Her husband was physically and emotionally broken and returned to the United States to bury his wife and salve his wounds.

 Romney responded differently.
 Since birth, his parents had invested great ambition in their youngest child.
 Yet his sheltered life had given him few opportunities to show himself worthy of such expectations.
 Now, with tragedy in the French mission, and chaos in the late 1960s air, Romney emerged as a leader.
 In President Anderson's absence, the 21-year-old helped direct the mission.

 He launched an effort to accelerate the conversions of French people, complete with more ambitious numerical goals.
-And he kept his anguish to himself."There's nothing like hard work and time to heal the pain and sorrow of a tragic loss," Romney said.
-"What we do with our time is not for frivolity, but for meaning."
+And he kept his anguish to himself.

 For Mitt Romney, life began with high drama.